-6) Products must fully disclose all ingredients, including ingredients used in fragrance and flavor mixtures and chemicals used to coat mineral ingredients.
+6. Products must fully disclose all ingredients, including ingredients used in fragrance and flavor mixtures and chemicals used to coat mineral ingredients.

 EWG will license only those products that fully disclose their ingredients.
-This provision includes, but is not limited to, complete disclosure of fragrance and flavor mixtures, as well as chemicals used to coat mineral ingredients and non-chemical materials or substrates, such as wipes.
-For the purposes of this agreement, an ingredient is any substance used in the preparation of the product that is still present in the final commercial product.
+This provision includes complete disclosure of fragrance and flavor mixtures, as well as chemicals used to coat mineral ingredients and non-chemical materials or substrates, such as wipes.
+For the purposes of this agreement, an ingredient is defined as any substance used in the preparation of the product that remains in the final commercial product.

-For fragrance and flavor mixtures, all ingredients above and below 100 parts per million, or ppm (or 0.01% of the final product) must be disclosed to EWG.
-Only those ingredients above 100 ppm must be listed on the product package.
-If the mixture comprises more than five ingredients above 100 ppm, the company must include either of the following on the product's package:
+For fragrance and flavor mixtures, all ingredients above and below 100 parts per million, or ppm (or 0.01% of the final product), must be disclosed to EWG.
+Only those ingredients above 100 ppm must be listed on the company's website and in Skin Deep.